VladanIlicJS/wordle-serbian/README.md

 # wordle-serbian
-Try to do small project by cloning wordle idea and transforming it in Serbian language and Cyrillic writing
+Try to do small project by cloning wordle idea and transforming it in Serbian language and Cyrillic writing Main idea was to use JavaScript as much as possible